MEAT-EATING AND YOUR HEALTH

 CANCER AND MEAT-EATING

-If one has cancer, I suggest avoiding all red meat and all eggs.
+If one has cancer, we suggest avoiding all red meat and all eggs until the cancer is in remission or gone.
 This is because both these foods are high in iron, a problem for cancer patients.
-Also, one must use a digestive aid when eating meat in all cases.
-Otherwise, cancer patients cannot digest much of it at all.

 Some doctors recommend a complete vegetarian diet for cancer patients.
-This may be okay for a while, but not long-term.
-I find it is not necessary if the cancer recovery program is correct, and avoiding meat makes one very yin after a while.
+So far, we find it is not necessary or helpful if the cancer recovery program is correct.
+Avoiding all meat makes one very yin after a while.
 For more on these topics, read Cancer And Alternatives and Yin Disease.

 EVIDENCE FROM PRIMITIVE OR INDIGENOUS HUMAN TRIBES